An upbeat pop/rock musical comedy performed by 8-15 adults with optional children.

 What’s the content rating?

 PG.
 The themes are intended to be edgy enough to engage kids and teens, and stimulate educational conversation, without crossing any lines.
 There’s mention of angels and demons, divorce, visions, a one-night-stand where we don’t know exactly what happened, an unspecified but threatening Probe, some double-entendres, species extinction, a non-binary character, a goddess, time-travel, fantasy peril, mind-altering tea, and a magical pregnancy.
-So appropriateness depends on your specific audience and local norms on a case-by-case basis.
+So appropriateness depends on your specific audience.
+We’d love to see a faith-based school tackle it.

 What do you want the show to leave people with?